yizonggen/DRL-continuous-control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control.ipynb` to get started with runing and training your own agent!
+In this process, the second version training environment with 20 identical agents are used to accomplish the training process.